Proper-Job/django-mobile-app-distribution/README.rst

 ~~~~~

 1. Create a Django Admin User object that represents your client and fill in your client's email and language (very bottom).
+2. Make sure your clients can't login to the Django Admin Interface by unchecking the ``Staff status`` and ``Superuser status`` fields.
-2. Create iOS or Android Apps to your liking.
+3. Create iOS or Android Apps to your liking.

 Android specifics
 ~~~~~~~~~~~~~~~~~